Real Insurance Sydney Harbour 10k

-The Real Insurance Sydney Harbour 10k is an Australian 10 km road race, held annually in Sydney, Australia.
+The Real Insurance Harbour 10 is an Australian 10 km road race, held annually in Sydney, Australia.
 The event is certified accurate and is approved by the Association of International Marathons and Distance Races (AIMS).

-The Real Insurance Sydney Harbour 10k has been running since 2012 and can be used as a test event before the winter classics.
+The Real Insurance Sydney Harbour 10 has been running since 2012 and can be used as a test event before the winter classics.

-The Real Insurance Sydney Harbour 10k also has an additional 5k course which will be running for the first time in 2014.
+The Real Insurance Sydney Harbour 10 also has an additional 5k course which will be running for the first time in 2014.

+In 2025 the Real Insurance Sydney Harbour 10k rebranded to become the Real Insurance Harbour 10.

 Course route

 The event starts and finishes in the historic area of The Rocks with the course hugging Sydney Harbour around Barangaroo and Darling Harbour.

 Features en route include the Overseas Passenger Terminal, the Opera House, the Harbour Bridge, Cockle Bay, Tumbalong Park and Pyrmont Bay.